Changissnz/selfinterest/README.md

 are passed from one another through word of mouth and/or writing.
 Understanding is not a universal formula of a process.
-Understanding is reached through the spontaneity from the self's cognition of recognizing and expressing the principle from an apparent.
+Understanding is reached through the spontaneity from the self's cognition of recognizing and expressing the principle of an apparent.
 This is an originalist ideal: if one were truly capable in their independence of thought and action, they should be the one responsible for achieving the understanding without the guide of hints and other supplements.
 Alternatively, understanding can be reached through efforts